What happened to the Philippines: The only Christian nation in Asia that’s still deep in corruption, poverty, and increasing loose morals

 Despite countless prayer vigils and calls from the religious elite for change—we’re still somewhat in the wilderness.

 CBCP, PCEC, UCCP, and NCCP united in “telling the government what to do.”
-These religious leaders compartmentalize the division of church and state, even if the apostles did the opposite.
-Ironically, Jesus surrendered His rights.
+These religious leaders compartmentalized the separation of church and state, even if the apostles did the opposite and Jesus surrendered His rights.
 [Politics Divide]

 SEPARATION OF CHURCH & STATE IN THE PHILIPPINES.